1995 World Series: Broadcasting

+Game 5 would be the last Major League game Al Michaels called as a full-time baseball announcer.
+After that, Michaels would work NFL games full-time for three networks: ABC, NBC, and Amazon Prime.
+Michaels did call baseball again in a 2011 regular season game between the New York Mets and the San Francisco Giants on MLB Network, partnering with his erstwhile NBC counterpart Bob Costas.

 Also during the World Series in 1995, NBC's Hannah Storm not only became the first woman to serve as solo pre-game host of a World Series (CBS' Andrea Joyce co-hosted with Pat O'Brien in 1993) but also became the first woman to preside over a World Series Trophy presentation.
 Storm was infamously the recipient of a profane outburst from Albert Belle in his team's dugout.
 Later, Belle was unrepentant: "The Indians wanted me to issue a statement of regret when the fine was announced, but I told them to take it out.
 I apologize for nothing."
 John Saunders served as pre-game host for ABC's coverage.
 Serving as field reporters for the series were Lesley Visser (ABC) and Jim Gray (NBC).

 The six games averaged a national Nielsen rating of 19.5 and a share of 33.
 Through 2016, this remains the highest-rated World Series of the post-strike era.

 On the radio side, CBS was the national broadcaster with Vin Scully and Jeff Torborg on the call.
 Locally, WKNR aired the series in Cleveland with Herb Score and Tom Hamilton announcing, while WSB broadcast the series in Atlanta with Skip Caray, Pete Van Wieren, Don Sutton, and Joe Simpson announcing.